Nahid-Hassan/cseru-labs/README.md

-### Computer Science and Engineering Lab Solution - University of Rajshahi
+### Computer Science and Engineering Dept. Lab Solutions - University of Rajshahi

 In this repository I am trying to contribute my **3rd** year and **4th** year lab solutions with documentation.
 I am not guaranteed that all the code is **BUG** free.
 If you follow my code, it is your responsibility 😴.